-You can still use the zone settings on workout machines as a guide, but don’t zone out after that.
+You can still use the zone settings on a treadmill or stationary bike as a guide, but don’t zone out after that.
 Assess how you feel during your workout.
 Is it too hard?
 Too easy?
 Manually change speed and elevation to challenge yourself.
 Hint: If you can carry a conversation while moving, bump up the intensity!

 HIIT is an exercise strategy in which you alternate periods of intense activity (80 to 90 percent of your maximum effort) with less intense periods of rest.
 Circuit training, sprint drills, and stadium stair running are all examples of HIIT.
 You’ll also find it in most of the workout programs on Beachbody on Demand.
 The idea is that you repeatedly push your body to its limits, focusing on workout density and intensity rather than duration.